-IMF research on pension reforms addressed questions such as the following: Would there be adverse fiscal consequences from making explicit the formerly implicit public debts of DB schemes?
+IMF research on pension reforms at the time addressed questions such as the following: Would there be adverse fiscal consequences from making explicit the formerly implicit public debts of DB schemes?
 How would the systems compare in providing social protection to the elderly?
 What might be the consequences of the shift in risks away from the government and on to the individual retiree?
 Would governments have difficulties in financing the fiscal transition costs of a shift?
 Would there be a significant difference in the capacity of these schemes to meet the recognized long-term costs of populations that would see a large increase in their elderly dependency burden?
 Might there be a risk of implicit fiscal liabilities if such mandated schemes nevertheless left many elderly persons in poverty?
 Would the shift to a DC scheme enhance aggregate savings and possibly growth?
 Would such a shift raise specific governance issues in the administration of a social security system?
 And finally, would the emergence of a new element of the financial sector—competing private sector pension management institutions—have any consequences for the stability of the financial sector?

 Substantively, this research offered the staff insights into the macroeconomic, fiscal, distributional and institutional governance issues that would need to be considered by countries considering alternative pension reforms.
 Issues of equity in DB schemes were occasionally addressed, principally in terms of assessments of whether redistributive elements were introduced into the benefit formulae of a scheme (addressing intra-generational equity issues) or in the relative burdens borne by different generations (addressing intergenerational equity issues).
 For DC schemes, analyses focused on what replacement rates could be achieved as a function of the net market rate of return, the assumed contribution rate, and the length of the contribution period, while highlighting the potential variance in outcomes that could arise from differences in administration and investment management costs and swings in the value of financial markets.

-As an institution, the Fund’s perspective on the relative merits of DB and DC schemes could be considered relatively neutral.
+As an institution, the Fund’s perspective on the relative merits of DB and DC schemes at the time could be considered relatively neutral.
 Comparisons of DC and DB schemes recognized the shift in who bears some of the obvious risks in such schemes (rate of return, inflation, etc.).
-Barr’s (2000) conclusion on the relative merits of DB and DC schemes was the most succinct: “The key variable is effective government; from an economic perspective the difference between PAYG [viz., DB schemes] and funding [viz., DC schemes] is second order [emphasis added]; and the range of potential choice over pension design is wide.”
+Barr’s (2000) conclusion on the relative merits of DB and DC schemes was the most succinct: “The key variable is effective government; from an economic perspective the difference between PAYG [viz., DB schemes] and funding [viz., DC schemes] is second order; and the range of potential choice over pension design is wide.”

 The varied research activity on pension reforms within the Fund was not crystallized into an explicit IMF position on pension issues and there were no guidance notes, handbooks, or technical manuals providing operational guidance to Fund staff on how to advise member countries on pension reform.
 Staff were expected to seek out relevant working papers or, if available, TA reports on pension reforms (though these were often confidential).
-In a 2004 speech in Jackson Hole highlighting the importance of pension reform in the formulation of fiscal policy, the First Deputy Managing Director noted that the Fund had by then gained “substantial expertise” on such issues in advanced economies and was ready to help emerging market countries “develop and implement durable pension reform” in Article IV discussions and through the provision of TA (IMF, 2004).
+In a 2004 speech in Jackson Hole highlighting the importance of pension reform in the formulation of fiscal policy, the First Deputy Managing Director noted that the Fund had by then gained “substantial expertise” on such issues in advanced economies and was ready to help emerging market countries “develop and implement durable pension reform” in Article IV discussions and through the provision of TA (IMF, 2004a).
 An FAD Pamphlet on Fiscal Adjustment for Stability and Growth published the following year included a box summarizing key issues in pension reform.